adjnor/incremental-game-project/README.md

 * cps: 0
 * cost: 1000000000

-The simulation resource is not an actual resource to gain coins, it clears the local storage and restarts the game (only restarts game if local storage is not used).
+The simulation resource is not an actual resource to gain coins, it clears the local storage and restarts the game (only clears local storage if local storage is used).

 A resource is not visible until max amount of coins so far >= cost of resource / 2